-4. Keep a Food Journal
+7. Keep a Food Journal

 Now that you’re tracking your workouts, devote the same attention to your diet by keeping a food log.
 In a study from the University of Illinois at Chicago, people who recorded everything they ate each week for a year lost 3.7 percent more weight than those who didn’t.

-6. Drink More Water
+9. Drink More Water

 Thirst and hunger are both registered by the hypothalamus, which often gets its signals crossed — sometimes when you feel hungry, you’re really thirsty.
 Similarly, filling your belly with water can help you tamp down feelings of hunger, according to British researchers reporting in the journal Obesity.
 In the study, participants who drank about two cups of H₂O before a meal lost significantly more weight after three months than those who didn’t.

 If All Else Fails, Consult Experts